dhruvmanila/taxi_availability_eda/README.md

 <img alt="static time series map of available taxis" src="./assets/time_series_map.png">

-The above is video showing the available taxis by the hour.
+The above is a static image of the animation showcasing the available taxis at every hour on a given day.

 ## Number of available taxis by the region

 <img alt="taxis available in regions" src="./assets/taxis_available_in_regions.png">

+- The number of taxis available is more in the following areas:
+  - Downtown
+  - Airport
+  - Tourist spots such as Museum, Garden, etc.
+- There are various hotspots all around the city where the availability is more suggesting a common spot for taxis.

 ## Number of available taxis per hour by the region

 TODO: images

+This is a more granular analysis for number of taxis available by region _per hour_.

 ## Routes taken by the available taxis on an average day

 <img alt="most routes taken by available taxis" src="./assets/taxi_routes.png">

+TODO: conclusion